Click here if you are a Woman's Board member.

 The Garden Shop and the Lenhardt Library also have their roots in work done by the Woman’s Board.
 In the 1970s the Board established the Garden Shop; its proceeds still provide needed funds.
 When the Chicago Horticultural Society moved into the early Garden buildings, the Woman’s Board had the first collection of library books installed there.

 The Woman’s Board is in its third year of “Growing the Future,” a $1 million pledge to the Chicago Botanic Garden.
-Proceeds from 2012 supported the Garden’s Green Youth Farm and Windy City Harvest community gardening programs.
-Proceeds from 2013 will support renovation of the English Walled Garden as well as restoration of areas damaged by the emerald ash borer.
+Proceeds from 2012 supported the Garden’s Green Youth Farm and Windy City Harvest community gardening programs, and proceeds from 2013 enabled renovation of the English Walled Garden as well as restoration of areas damaged by the emerald ash borer.
 Proceeds from 2014 support fellowships for the plant biology and conservation graduate program, which is a collaboration between the Garden and Northwestern University.
 The last program to be underwritten is the Chicago Botanic Garden’s Regenstein Learning Campus, which provides programs such as Science First to Chicago Public Schools students.